 Understanding How Credit Bureaus Investigate Disputes

-Knowing how the credit bureaus conduct their investigations or don’t conduct them, can make it easier to understand why it’s often difficult to get items removed.
+Knowing how they conduct their investigations or don’t conduct them, can make it easier to understand why it’s often difficult to get items removed.

-This system is known as e-OSCAR and it is used by all three major credit reporting companies to investigate disputes.
+This system is known as e-OSCAR and it is used by all three major credit reporting agencies to investigate credit report disputes.

 It may resolve the problem in some cases, but it’s not guaranteed to provide a solution, nor is it considered sufficient, according to case law which has shown it to repeatedly propagate the same bad information.